okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-remediation/before-you-begin/index.md

 #### Support

-If you need help or have an issue, post a question in our [Developer Forum](https://devforum.okta.com).
+If you need help or have an issue, please [contact Support](https://support.okta.com/help/s/opencase).

 <NextSectionLink/>